chewil/jekyll-now/_posts/2021-02-07-Upgrad-Splunk-Phantom.md

     `sudo su - phantom`
     `/opt/phantom/bin/start_phantom.sh`

-9. Download the Official Unprivileged Tarball file for your operating system from the Splunk Phantom community website Product Downloads page.
+7. Download the Official Unprivileged Tarball file for your operating system from the Splunk Phantom community website Product Downloads page.

-     * **Issue 1**: [my.phantom.us](https://my.phantom.us) only have the latest version of Phantom to download.
+     * **Issue**: [my.phantom.us](https://my.phantom.us) only have the latest version of Phantom to download.
 If you need older versions in order to do the step/incremental upgrades, open a suppose case to request for the file(s) before proceeding to the next step.

      * **Lesson Learned**: Use the download link (hxxps://download.splunk.com/...) from support as reference for future.
-Use the file path’s naming convention to deduce link for all future version.
+Use the file path’s naming convention to deduce the download link for all future versions.

-10. Install the Splunk Phantom repositories and signing keys: (user: phantom)
+8. Install the Splunk Phantom repositories and signing keys: (user: phantom)

     `sudo su - phantom`
-    `cp phantom-<version>.tgz /opt/phantom/`
+    `cp /home/phantom/phantom-<version>.tgz /opt/phantom/`
+    `cd /opt/phantom`
     `tar -xvzf phantom-<version>.tgz`